dmpodrez/dmpodrez/README.md

 ### Hi there 👋

-I identify myself as Javascript Developer
+I identify myself as Frontend Developer

 Here you can find some of my projects